The hopper dredger Pedro Alvares Cabral on the Elbe, with terminals, harbour cranes and the Köhlbrand Bridge in the background

 The KAISHUU dredger from Jan de Nul used exclusively climate-neutral recycled fuel on behalf of the HPA in 2021.

-<p>However, it is not only climate-friendly drives that reduce CO2 emissions; the efficiency of dredging also has a decisive influence.
-Larger and modern dredgers consume less fuel per ton of dredged material than older and smaller equipment.
+However, it is not only climate-friendly drives that reduce CO2 emissions; the efficiency of dredging also has a decisive influence.
+Larger and modern dredgers consume less fuel per tonne of dredged material than older and smaller equipment.
 That's why we make sure that the most efficient equipment is used in our deployment plans and tenders.

 Climate-friendly sediment management

-In addition to these technical options, sediment management itself, i.e. the decision as to where which dredged material is transported, has a significant impact on the carbon footprint.
+In addition to these technical options, sediment management itself, i.e. the decision as to where which dredged material is relocated, has a significant influence on the carbon footprint.
 Our primary goal is to reduce the amount of dredging, because the less dredging is required, the less climate-impacting fuel is consumed.
-In addition to the amount of dredging, the distance between the dredging site (i.e. the port) and the transportation points is also crucial.
-The shorter the distances, the lower the emissions.
+In addition to the dredging volume, the distance between the dredging site (i.e. the harbour) and the relocation sites is also crucial.
+The shorter the journey, the lower the emissions.

-<p>However, many other conditions must also be taken into account when choosing the optimal transfer point, such as nature and environmental protection and shipping safety.
+However, many other boundary conditions must also be taken into account when choosing the optimal relocation site, such as nature and environmental protection and shipping safety.
 However, calculations show that a sufficient discharge of sediments over the years can lead to significantly lower dredging volumes overall and therefore also to considerable savings in climate-impacting emissions.
-We are therefore working on developing sufficient dredging options from which the sediments are not returned to the port.
-This is another way in which we are contributing to climate protection.
+We are therefore working on developing sufficient dredging options from which the sediments are not returned to the harbour.
+This is another way we are contributing to climate protection.

 Climate protection strategy of the HPA

-For its sediment management, the HPA, together with other partner organizations of the sediment network SedNet, signed the "COP26 Climate Change and Sediment Management Pledge" in November 2021 and committed to measures for more climate protection.
+For its sediment management, the HPA, together with other partner organisations of the sediment network SedNet, signed the "COP26 Climate Change and Sediment Management Pledge" in November 2021 and committed to measures for more climate protection.
 The HPA has been pursuing a climate protection strategy for the entire company since 2011.
-In it, the HPA has set itself the goal of reducing its CO2 emissions by 50 percent by 2025 compared to 1990 and by 100 percent by 2040, or to be climate-neutral.
-By converting the power supply of the HPA facilities to green electricity, more than 50% of CO2 emissions have already been saved, meaning that the interim target for 2025 has been achieved earlier than planned.
+In this strategy, the HPA has set itself the goal of reducing its CO2 emissions by 50 per cent by 2025 compared to 1990 and by 100 per cent by 2040, or to be climate-neutral.
+By switching the power supply to the HPA facilities to green electricity, more than 50 per cent of CO2 emissions have already been saved, meaning that the interim target for 2025 has been achieved earlier than planned.
 Our Sustainability Report shows what the HPA is doing to achieve these goals.

 FAQ on sediment management and climate protection

 The CO₂ emissions can vary greatly in individual cases.
-However, large container ships are the most efficient means of transporting goods: they only emit 5 to 30 grams of CO₂ per transported tonne and kilometer (for comparison: truck 30 - 150 grams, rail 10 - 60 grams, plane 500 - 2000 grams).
+However, large container ships are the most efficient means of transporting goods: they only emit 5 to 30 grams of CO₂ per tonne and kilometre transported (for comparison: truck 30 - 150 grams, rail 10 - 60 grams, plane 500 - 2000 grams).